 I also got rid of the fantasy:

-• Writing hand-written letters to family and friends and began reaching out to people in a way that was easy for me.
+2. Writing hand-written letters to family and friends, so I began reaching out to people in a more accessible way, like through a phone call.

-• Menu planning with a plethora of cookbooks and found that I was more likely to get inspired to cook something new and actually do it.
+3. Menu planning with a plethora of cookbooks.
+Instead, I found I was actually more likely to be inspired to cook something new without all of that information overwhelm.

 Our fantasies are an expectation we have of ourselves, but if we take time to evaluate our interests/time/energy honestly, we know it will not actually take place.

-Letting go of all those expectations, means we have the time to do other things.
+Letting go of all those expectations, means we have the time to do other things–or realistic versions of the fantasies.

 It’s amazing how much weight there is in expectations.